jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 JavaScript doesn't use UTF-8.
 For all practical purposes, we can say JavaScript uses UTF-16.

 In UTF-16, Unicode scalars are represented by either 1 or 2 2-byte (16 bits each) sequences.
+The 2-byte sequences are called *code units*.
 JavaScript's string type is actually more complicated than that, but it's unlikely you'll ever need to worry about the difference unless you end up writing a library of string functions (which I have done).

 It's important to note that a Unicode scalar may not correspond exactly to what we think of as a "character" in text.
 It's a character for the computer's purposes, but some user-perceived characters may actually be made up of multiple Unicode scalars.